shubhamdutta26/tidyplate/README.md

 #> [1] "drug"             "cell_line"        "percent_survived"
 ```

-Import the file as a tibble:
+Read and import the file as a tibble:

 ``` r
 data <- tidy_plate(file)